-- the requirements of the Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 under S75 of the Childcare Act 2006 - any Section 128 direction (Academies, Independent, Free and Maintained Schools) - A section 128 direction disqualifies a person from holding or continuing to hold office as a governor of a maintained school.
+- the Teacher prohibition list - the requirements of the Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 under S75 of the Childcare Act 2006 - any Section 128 direction (Academies, Independent and Free Schools) - the section 128 direction for maintained school governors.
+A section 128 direction disqualifies a person from holding or continuing to hold office as a governor of a maintained school.
 When proposing to recruit a Governor, schools should use the Secure Access Portal to check whether the person is barred as a result of being subject to a section 128 direction.
 It is recommended that this check is recorded and dated on the school Single Central Record (SCR)